Are you looking to teach yourself piano?

 Youtube has thousands of video lessons from some of the greatest pianists to have ever lived, covering a wide range of piano-related content.

-You can find lectures from Juilliard professors, interviews with legends such as Martha Argerich and Vladimir Ashkenazy, and tutorials on performance, among other videos on popular topics for pianists.
+You can find lectures from Juilliard professors, interviews with legends such as Martha Argerich and Vladimir Ashkenazy, tutorials on performance, and music theory lessons, among other videos on popular topics for pianists.

 And as a bonus, these are all free!